eddelbuettel/r2u/README.md

 (In either example, replace `focal` with `jammy` for use with Ubuntu 22.04.)

-Third, and optionally, if you do not yet have the current R version, run these two lines (or use the [standard CRAN repo setup](https://cloud.r-project.org/bin/linux/ubuntu/))
+Third, and optionally, if you do not yet have the current R version, run these fourlines (or use the [standard CRAN repo setup](https://cloud.r-project.org/bin/linux/ubuntu/))

     wget -q -O- https://cloud.r-project.org/bin/linux/ubuntu/marutter_pubkey.asc \
         | tee -a /etc/apt/trusted.gpg.d/cran_ubuntu_key.asc
     echo "deb [arch=amd64] https://cloud.r-project.org/bin/linux/ubuntu focal-cran40/" \
         > /etc/apt/sources.list.d/cran-ubuntu.list
+    apt update
+    apt install -y r-base-core

 (Again, replace `focal` with `jammy` for use with Ubuntu 22.04.)